One-com/ain/readme.md

 (tested on Debian Testing/Sid).

-*Ain* send messages by UDP to `127.0.0.1:514` by default, but can also be configured to use a unix domain socket, eg. `/dev/log`, although that's a less scalable setup.
+*Ain* send messages by UDP to `127.0.0.1:514` by default, but can also be configured to use a unix datagram socket, eg. `/dev/log`, although that's a less scalable setup.
 See [RFC 3164](http://www.faqs.org/rfcs/rfc3164.html).

 *In the Phoenician alphabet letter "ain" indicates eye.